Work

 How I work

-What you get back: a map of the system, the constraints that matter, and a sequence of moves.
+What you get back: a clear picture of the real constraints, the two or three things that actually matter, and a plan that ships.
+Not a deck.
+A sequence of moves with owners and deadlines.